-Figure 4.
-Changes in house prices and unemployment in Bulgaria and the EU in 2021 and 2022 prices in Bulgaria increased and there is a corresponding drop in unemployment in the country.
+In the period up to 2020 small movements in house prices correspond to the observed changes in the unemployment rate in Bulgaria and the EU.
+The shock in 2020 caused by the pandemic had a stronger impact on the Bulgarian market both in housing price level and unemployment.
+During the recovery from the pandemic in 2021 and 2022 prices in Bulgaria increased and there is a corresponding drop in unemployment in the country.
 With the slowing down of the growth of residential property prices in 2023 there is a corresponding rise in unemployment, therefore, the data confirms the reciprocal relationship between the housing market and unemployment in the country.